MarkhamLee/HardwareMonitoring/README.md

 * Ability to add an "activity flag" to the data, I.e., what the cluster or gaming PC is being used for
 * Use something like a Raspberry Pi Pico or to control case fans (for SBC cluster) depending on temperatures
 * ~~Split the HW data scripts into separate versions for Linux and Windows, may need to do a separate one for Raspberry Pis as well.~~ [COMPLETE]

+* **Update 10/24/2013:**
+    * Put the scripts for different platforms in different directories, plus put all the tests in the same directory, also refactored the code for NVIDIA GPUs so the Linux and Windows scripts use the same script for running the NVIDIA SMI queries.

 * **Update 10/13/2013:**
     * Added hardware scan script to get the names of that specific device's temperature sensors E.g. "SOC Thermal" for a Rockchip ARM64 device vs "Core Temp" on an Intel Device.